2023 Most Popular Education Bachelor's Degree Schools in Washington

 The following schools top our list of the Most Popular Education Bachelor's Degree Colleges.

-Our 2023 rankings named Central Washington University the most popular school in Washington for education students working on their bachelor’s degree.
-CWU is a fairly large public school located in the distant town of Ellensburg.
+Our analysis found Central Washington University to be the most popular school for education students who want to pursue a bachelor’s degree in Washington.
+CWU is a large public school located in the distant town of Ellensburg.

 Women make up 79% of the education majors at the school.